Cédric Bardon: Anorthosis Famagusta

-After the season 2007/2008 he was transferred to Cypriot champion Anorthosis Famagusta, which paid US$200,000 for him.
+After the 2007–08 season Bardon was transferred to Cypriot champion Anorthosis Famagusta, which paid US$200,000 for him.
 With Anorthosis, Bardon played in the Champions League, the first time for a Cypriot team.

-In the group stage, they earned their first point following a 0–0 away draw with Werder Bremen, then got their first win beating Panathinaikos FC 3–1 while Hawar Mulla Mohammed became the first Iraqi player to score in the UEFA Champions League, although they lost to Inter Milan 1–0 at San Siro, they drew 3–3 in GSP Stadium.
+In the group stage, they earned their first point following a 0–0 away draw with Werder Bremen, then got their first win beating Panathinaikos 3–1 while Hawar Mulla Mohammed became the first Iraqi player to score in the UEFA Champions League, although they lost to Inter Milan 1–0 at San Siro, they drew 3–3 in GSP Stadium.

-In their 5th Champions League game, Anorthosis had a chance to make it to the knock-out stage if they would have won against Werder Bremen.
+In their fifth Champions League game, Anorthosis had a chance to make it to the knock-out stage if they would have won against Werder Bremen.
 Anorthosis went up 2–0, but in the second half Diego made the score 2–1, and minutes before the match ended, Hugo Almeida managed to equalise for Bremen, and the match finished 2–2.
 Anorthosis still had a chance to get into the knock-out stage in the final match against Panathinaikos if they won.
 However, in the last game they lost 1–0 away to Panathinaikos.
 Inter (who had already qualified for the next stage) lost 1–0 to Bremen, meaning that Anorthosis finished fourth – missing out on a consolation UEFA Cup place.

-PFC Levski Sofia – 2nd spell
+Levski Sofia – second spell

-On 2 July 2009, it was announced that Cédric would return to Levski Sofia in a week.
+On 2 July 2009, it was announced that Bardon would return to Levski Sofia in a week.
 He arrived in Bulgaria the next day, to join PFC Levski Sofia for a second time.
 In the airport, Bardon was wearing Levski Sofia's kit.
-A few hours later, Bardon signed a 2-year contract with the Blues.
+A few hours later, he signed a two-year contract with the Blues.

-Bardon started his second spell at Levski on 15 July 2009 in the 2nd Qualifying round of the UEFA Champions League, where Levski beat UE Sant Julià of Andorra.
+Bardon started his second spell at Levski on 15 July 2009 in the second Qualifying round of the UEFA Champions League, where Levski beat UE Sant Julià of Andorra.
 The result of the match was a 4–0 home win for Levski.

 In the next round, Levski Sofia faced FK Baku.
-The blues eliminated the team from Azerbaijan 2:0 (on aggregate).
-In the play-off round Levski was eliminated by Debreceni VSC with 4:1 (on aggregate).
+The blues eliminated the team from Azerbaijan 2–0 (on aggregate).
+In the play-off round Levski was eliminated by Debreceni VSC with 4–1 (on aggregate).
 However, Levski qualified for the UEFA Europa League.

-In the 2009/2010 season, despite a couple of bad games and results, Levski qualified for the UEFA Europa League after finishing 3rd in the final ranking.
+In the 2009/2010 season, despite a couple of bad games and results, Levski qualified for the UEFA Europa League after finishing third in the final ranking.

-On 4 June 2010, it was decided that Bardon was to be released from PFC Levski Sofia.
+On 4 June 2010, it was decided that Bardon was to be released by Levski Sofia.

 Étoile Fréjus Saint-Raphaël

-After Bardon was officially released from Levski, on 10 June 2010 he signed a one-year contract with French 3rd division club Étoile Fréjus Saint-Raphaël.
+After Bardon was officially released from Levski, on 10 June 2010 he signed a one-year contract with French Championnat National club Étoile Fréjus Saint-Raphaël.